Many electric vehicles to lose big tax credit with new rules

 Senate Finance Committee Chairman Ron Wyden, D-Oregon, said he has concerns about the battery material provisions.
 "Free trade agreements cannot be unilaterally decided by the executive branch," he said during a recent hearing.
 "They require consultation and consent from Congress.
 That includes any agreements on critical minerals."

-10 states with the biggest increase in electric vehicle charging stations since 2020

-10 states with the biggest increase in electric vehicle charging stations since 2020
+FILE - A Electrify America Charging Station for electric vehicles is seen at Westfield Old Orchard shopping center in Skokie, Ill., Jan.
+29, 2023.
+The federal government has announced $2.5 billion for the construction of EV charging stations and alternative fueling infrastructure across the U.S. The new grants come under the umbrella of President Joe Biden’s goal of establishing 500,000 public EV charging stations by 2030.
+(AP Photo/Nam Y. Huh, file)

-Sen. Joe Manchin, D-W.Va., asks questions during a Senate Appropriations Subcommittee on Financial Services and General Government hearing to examine proposed budget estimates and justification for the 2024 fiscal year at the Capitol in Washington on March 22.
+Sen. Joe Manchin, D-W.Va., asks questions during a Senate Appropriations Subcommittee on Financial Services and General Government hearing to examine proposed budget estimates and justification for the 2024 fiscal year at the Capitol in Washington on Wednesday, March 22, 2023.
+(AP Photo/Amanda Andrade-Rhoades)

+FILE - Treasury Secretary Janet Yellen testifies before a House appropriations subcommittee hearing on Capitol Hill, Wednesday, March 29, 2023, in Washington.
+Weeks after the failure of two banks, Yellen planned to call Thursday, March 30, for tighter financial regulations.
+The public push is part of a larger effort by the Biden administration to safeguard the U.S. economy and ensure that individual bank failures can be contained without triggering a chain reaction across the wider financial system.
+(AP Photo/Andrew Harnik, File)

+FILE - An electric vehicle is plugged into a charger in Los Angeles, Thursday, Aug.
+25, 2022.
+Fewer new electric vehicles will qualify for a full $7,500 federal tax credit later this year, and many will get only half that under rules proposed Friday, March 30, 2023, by the U.S. Treasury Department.
+The rules are required under last year’s Inflation Reduction Act.
+(AP Photo/Jae C. Hong, File)